 \section{Galaxy properties comparison between subsamples with equal stellar mass distribution}

-In this section, we aim to disentangle the effects of stellar mass and the environment on galaxy properties.
-In order to do so, we define galaxy subsamples from the galaxy samples corresponding to different environments, as analysed in the previous section (see subsection \ref{subsection:galaxysample}), with the imposed condition that these subsamples must have the same stellar mass distribution as the parent galaxy sample in the inner void regions.
-We select to control by stellar mass rather than halo mass as we would like to compare with and make predictions for observations, and stellar mass is a property more easily inferred from observations.
-Nonetheless, using subsamples selected by requiring that the host haloes of galaxies match the halo mass distribution instead, does not significantly change the key results and they are shown in appendix \ref{app:halosame}.
+This section examines the effects of stellar mass and environment on galaxy properties.
+To accomplish so, we define galaxy subsamples from the galaxy parent samples corresponding to different environments, as analysed in the previous section (see Subsection \ref{subsection:galaxysample}).
+These subsamples have the same stellar mass distribution as the parent galaxy sample in the inner void regions.
+We control by stellar mass rather than halo mass since stellar mass is easier to infer from observations.
+Using subsamples selected by requiring host haloes to match halo mass distribution does not appreciably modify the major conclusions in appendix \ref{app:halosame}.